DevOps-Gilde/S1_Docs_AzureDevOps/04_SetupInfrastructure.md

 variables:
 - group: infravars

-Next, we need to set a trigger which will run the pipeline after every commit on this repository:
+Next, we could set a trigger which will run the pipeline after every commit on this repository:
 (we set it to none to avoid unwanted pipeline runs)

 trigger: none